-Natalie Wilson teaches Literature and Women’s Studies at Cal State University San Marcos.
-Her areas of specialization include feminist theory, popular culture, women’s literature, militarism, pedagogy, and activism.
+Natalie Wilson teaches Literature and Women’s, Gender, and Sexuality Studies at California State University San Marcos.

 She earned her doctorate at the University of London and, in 2012, received the CSUSM Outstanding Lecturer Award.

 Her book, Willful Monstrosity, to be published by McFarland in December 2019, provides an intersectional analysis of 21st century horror and its monsters.

 Her previous monograph, Seduced by Twilight (McFarland, April 2011), examines the Twilight saga from a feminist perspective.

 Professor Wilson's areas of specialization include popular culture, horror films, monster studies, women’s literature, and feminist pedagogy.